bparrishMines/penguin/reference/README.md

 1. ReferencePairManager2 tells its `LocalReferenceCommunicationHandler` to create a `LocalReference`.
 1. `LocalReferenceCommunicationHandler` creates and returns a `LocalReference`.
 1. ReferencePairManager2 stores the `RemoteReference` and the `LocalReference` from `LocalReferenceCommunicationHandler` as a pair.

-### How ReferencePairManager Handles Arguments

-When creating a `RemoteReference` or executing a method, you have the option to pass arguments as well.
-Before a `ReferencePairManager` hands off arguments to a `RemoteReferenceCommunicationHandler`, it converts all `LocalReference`s to `RemoteReference`s and before a `ReferencePairManager` hands off arguments to a `LocalReferenceCommunicationHandler` it converts all `RemoteReference`s to `LocalReference`s.

 <!-- Links -->
 [LocalReference]: https://pub.dev/documentation/reference/latest/reference/LocalReference-mixin.html